President and CEO

 Director of Accommodations and Resident Relations

 Michelle Olafson joined Franke Tobey Jones in 1999 as its Marketing and Sales Assistant.
 In 2001 she was promoted to the Senior Director of Residential Accommodations.
-In her role, she oversees the sales process and educating potential residents and their families about the benefits of living in a Continuing Care Retirement (CCRC) non-profit Community.
+In her role, she oversees the sales process and educating potential residents and their families about the benefits of living in a Continuing Care Retirement (CCRC also known as a Life Plan Community) non-profit Community.
 She brings her passion for working with seniors and assisting them with their retirement goals.
 Ms. Olafson believes that to a be a great sales counselor you need to have trust, transparency and the ability to have fun.

 With 18 years of leadership experience in providing healthcare services to seniors, Ms. Olafson has spent her career working hard to improve the relationships between residents and community in long-term care.
 She has volunteered as the Co-Chair of LeadingAge WA Professional Development Committee since 2009.
 LeadingAge WA is a non-profit organization dedicated to expanding the world of possibilities for aging people and empowers them to live fully as they age.